Export and Zero-Rated Supply: Taxation and Compliance Requirements

 Following are the steps that are followed when any goods are exported.
 These are:

-- The exporter is supposed to file an application claiming for a refund and that has to be done within two years from the date of export.
+• The exporter must file an application claiming a refund within two years from the date of export.

-- There should be a proper document or statement maintained that mentions all the details regarding the shipping bill, export invoices, etc
+• Exporter should maintain a proper document or statement that mentions all the details regarding the shipping bill, export invoices, etc.

-It takes around 60 days for the refund to proceed and the refund is supposed to be directly transferred to the bank account of the exporter.
+It takes around 60 days for the authorities to process the refund, and they will directly transfer the refund to the bank account of the exporter.

 Also Read: Fundamentals Of Place Of Supply For Exports Of Goods And Services